Balancing Act: Distribution-Guided Debiasing in Diffusion Models: Method

 We propose an alternate guidance strategy termed \textit{Distribution Guidance} for \textit{fair} generation, which provides more flexibility to modify the attribute states during the denoising process.
 The key idea is to \textit{jointly} denoise a batch of samples $\mathbf{x_T^{[1:N]}}$, with the guidance from reference attribute distribution $\mathbf{p^a_{ref}}$.
 To realize distribution guidance, we define a differentiable distribution prediction function $g_\psi$ that maps the batch samples to an estimate of generated attribute distribution $\mathbf{\hat{p}^a_{\theta}}$.
 We learn the function $g_\psi$ over an intermediate feature space - \textit{h-space}~\cite{h_space} of denoising network instead of image space for efficiency (Sec.\ref{subsec:guide_h_space}).
 Hence, the batch estimate is given by, $\mathbf{\hat{p}^a_\theta} = g_\psi(\mathbf{h_t^{[1:N]}},\mathbf{t})$, where $\mathbf{h_t^{[1:N]}}$ is the bottleneck U-Net feature representation of the batch samples $\mathbf{x_t^{[1:N]}}$.
 Further, we define a loss function $\mathcal{L}(.)$ that measures the similarity of two distributions.
 During denoising we guide the batch of samples to bring $\mathbf{\hat{p}^a_{\theta}}$ closer to the reference, i.e., $\mathcal{L}(\mathbf{\hat{p}^a_{\theta}}, \mathbf{p^A_{ref}}) \approx 0$.
 This can be easily integrated into the reverse diffusion process as an extension of classifier guidance by modifying Eq.\ref{eq:eq2}.

-\textbf{Insight.2}: \textit{Distribution guidance provides flexibility to batch samples to easily modify the attributes to match the defined attribute distribution.}

-\textbf{Remark:} As distribution guidance does not require presetting for attribute states for each sample, it gives more flexibility during the generation as long as $\mathbf{\hat{p}^a_{\theta}}$ follows $\mathbf{p^a_{ref}}$. \Eg, in our running example of gender attribute, only those samples will change gender after $t=\tau$, which are close to the decision boundary.
-In contrast to sample guidance, where random samples are forced to change the attribute state (Fig. ~\ref{fig:sample_distribution_compare}) resulting in inferior quality, distribution guidance is able to generate \textit{fair samples} with good quality.
-Observe that distribution guidance covers the samples that are close to the decision boundary for gender classification, resulting in good outputs.
+\textbf{\textit{Insight.3}}: \textit{Distribution guidance provides flexibility to batch samples and transforms easier samples close to the decision boundary to match the required distribution.} \textbf{Remark:} As distribution guidance does not require presetting for attribute states \textit{for each sample}, it gives more flexibility during the generation as long as $\mathbf{\hat{p}^a_{\theta}}$ follows $\mathbf{p^a_{ref}}$. \Eg, in our running example of gender attribute, only those samples will change gender after $t=\tau$, which are close to the decision boundary (in Q1 \& Q2).
+In contrast, in sample guidance, random samples are forced to change the attribute state (Fig.~\ref{fig:sample_distribution_compare}) and are spread equally in all four quantiles, resulting in inferior quality.
+This is quantified by the fraction of samples being transformed ($f_{Qi}$) with each guidance in Fig.~\ref{fig:sample_distribution_compare}a), where distribution guidance majorly transforms samples from Q1 \& Q2 and results in \textit{fair} and high-quality samples (Fig.~\ref{fig:sample_distribution_compare}b)).

 A major design decision for implementing distribution guidance is the selection of function $g_\psi$.
 The conventional approach is to train multiple attribute classifiers at each level of noise in the image space.
 Instead, we propose to leverage intermediate semantic features from the diffusion model itself and repurpose them for the task of attribute classification.
-This framework is super efficient as compared to image space classifiers.
+This framework is very efficient as compared to image space classifiers.